ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     mc.reset_adaptive_geometry()

-Adaptive Templates scripts can be edited from an external IDE (for example PyCharm, VSCode).
+Adaptive Templates scripts can be edited from an external IDE (for example PyCharm or VSCode).
 To work on an Adaptive Templates script in an IDE, go to the **Geometry -> Editor -> Adaptive Templates** tab and select **Adaptive** under **Geometry Templates Type**.
 Save the script to a convenient location, and tick the **Use External IDE** option.
 The Adaptive Templates script is greyed-out and unavailable to edit within the Motor-CAD GUI when this option is selected.

 To open the Adaptive Templates script file in your default IDE, click **Open with default**.
 To choose a specific IDE, click **Open with**.